brillout/wildcard-api/docs/intro.template.md

 GraphQL is a wonderful addition to our developer toolbox.
 Unfortunately,
-GraphQL's hype made us forget how great custom APIs are.
+GraphQL's hype makes us forget how great custom APIs are.
 Let's remember.

 !INLINE ./snippets/faq-section-footer.md --hide-source-path